Composer

 The Challenge

 Traditional image editors are built on a 30-year-old layer-stack model with smart features bolted on after the fact.
 GPU acceleration is an afterthought.
 Animation requires a separate app.
-And every AI feature routes through a cloud plugin that doesn't understand the document.
-Creators working across stills and video had to juggle Photoshop, After Effects, and a growing pile of AI tools that don't talk to each other.
+And every generative feature routes through a cloud plugin that doesn't understand the document.
+Creators working across stills and video had to juggle Photoshop, After Effects, and a growing pile of one-off tools that don't talk to each other.

 Our Solution

 We built Composer from the ground up in Rust with a fundamentally different architecture: a directed acyclic graph of composable processing nodes where the graph itself is the edit.
 Every parameter is temporal by default — a static image is just a one-frame video.
 48 WGSL compute shaders run the entire pipeline on the GPU.
-AI nodes for background removal, upscaling, style transfer, and generative fill via ComfyUI are first-class graph citizens, not plugins.
+Nodes for background removal, upscaling, style transfer, and generative fill via ComfyUI are first-class graph citizens, not plugins.
 The result is 30,000+ lines of production Rust across four crates, 53 node types, and a 16-bit HDR pipeline that handles arbitrarily large images through tile-based rendering.

 Results